Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 ## The Covers That Hold These Truths

-I'd be lying if I said I wasn't excited to have an excuse to make more book covers—which is exactly what needed to happen when I decided to split my massive tome into four books.
+I'd be lying if I said I wasn't excited to have an excuse to make more book covers, which is exactly what needed to happen when I decided to split my massive tome into four books.

 Each cover became its own meditation on what that particular book was trying to say.
-I spent hours thinking about the symbolism, the colors, the mood—how do you capture systematic destruction in one image?
+I spent hours thinking about the symbolism, the colors, the mood.
+How do you capture systematic destruction in one image?
 How do you show healing that takes years?
 How do you illustrate the moment someone stops running and turns to fight?

 ### The Chosen Chronicles
 <div class="book-cover-showcase">
     <img src="/assets/images/the-chosen-chronicles.png" alt="The Chosen Chronicles Omnibus Cover">
 </div>

 For The Chosen Chronicles omnibus cover, I tried to think about how to make all four covers come into one image, and I'm honestly thrilled with how it turned out.
-It's just this clash of everything that happens over the series displayed in one picture—eighteen years of transformation, all that pain and power colliding in a single moment.
+It's just this clash of everything that happens over the series displayed in one picture: eighteen years of transformation, all that pain and power colliding in a single moment.

 ### The Individual Books
 <div class="book-grid">